Which place is cheaper, Chattanooga or Columbus?

 The autumn attracts plenty of travelers to both Columbus and Chattanooga.

 Columbus is cooler than Chattanooga in the autumn.
-The temperature in Columbus is usually 57°F (14°C) in October, and Chattanooga stays around 63°F (17°C).
+The daily temperature in Columbus averages around 57°F (14°C) in October, and Chattanooga fluctuates around 63°F (17°C).

 People are often attracted to the plentiful sunshine in Chattanooga this time of the year.
 Columbus usually receives less sunshine than Chattanooga during autumn.
 Columbus gets 179 hours of sunny skies, while Chattanooga receives 211 hours of full sun in the autumn.